 The following savings accounts offer the best interest rates with no fees.
-All accounts listed are also FDIC insured, so if you’re looking for a bank account that earns you the highest yield without the fuss, these are it.
+All banks listed here are FDIC insured and each credit union mentioned is covered by NCUA insurance, so if you’re looking for a bank account that earns you the highest yield without the fuss, these are it.

 There are other savings accounts with interest rates as high as 5.00% APY that we list in the second section, but they have additional things you need to consider.
 Still, take a look at them before making a decision on which account to open.

-UFB Direct, an online division of Axos Bank, offers a savings account called UFB Best Savings.
-This account is geared towards savers and offers an exceptional rate of 4.21% APY on all balances.
+UFB Direct, an online division of Axos Bank, offers a savings account called UFB Premier Money Market.
+This account is geared towards savers and offers a top rate of 4.81% APY on all balances.

-This savings account features no monthly maintenance or service fees, no minimum deposit requirement, and a complimentary ATM card for convenient access to your money.
+This savings account features no monthly maintenance, no service fees, and a complimentary ATM card for convenient access to your money.
 FDIC insurance is covered through their parent bank, Axos Bank.